-- i.
-A minimum of two flood openings having a total net area of not less than one square inch for every square foot of enclosed area subject to flooding shall be provided. - ii.
-The bottom of all openings shall be no higher than one foot above grade. - iii.
-Openings may be equipped with screens, louvers, or other coverings or devices provided that they permit the automatic entry and exit offloodwaters;

-The Building Official shall not in any case be liable for any damage resulting from construction done under his or her permit whether or not such construction is in conformity with the provisions of the Ordinance.
+- 3. Shall be designed to automatically equalize hydrostatic flood forces on exterior walls by allowing for the entry and exit of floodwaters.
+Designs for meeting this requirement must either be certified by a registered professional engineer or architect or must meet or exceed the following minimum criteria: - a) A minimum of two openings having a total net area of not less than one square inch for every square foot of enclosed area subject to flooding shall be provided. - b) The bottom of all openings shall be no higher than one foot above grade. - c) Openings may be equipped with screens, louvers, or other coverings or devices provided that they permit the automatic entry and exit of floodwaters; - 1202.09 This Ordinance may be amended by a majority vote of any legal Town meeting when such amendment is included in the Official Town Warrant. - 1202.10 It shall be the duty of the Selectboard to enforce the provisions of this Ordinance. - 1202.11 The Building Inspector shall not in any case be liable for any damage resulting from construction done under his permit whether or not such construction is in conformity with the provisions of the Ordinance. - 1202.12 The invalidity of any provision or part of a provision of this Ordinance shall not affect the validity of any other provisions. - 1202.13 Every person, persons, firm, or corporation violating any of the provisions of this Ordinance shall be fined as determined by the Selectboard for each day such violation may exist.

-1205.00 Variance and Appeals
+1203.00 Variance and Appeals Procedure

-Any order, requirement, decision or determination of the building Official made under this Ordinance may be appealed to the Zoning Board of Adjustment as set forth in RSA 676:5.

-If the applicant, upon appeal, requests a variance as authorized by RSA 674:33, I(b), the applicant shall have the burden of showing in addition to the usual variance standards under state law:

-- 1. that the variance will not result in increased flood heights, additional threats to public safety, or extraordinary public expense. - 2. that if the requested variance is for activity within a designated regulatory floodway, no increase in flood levels during the base flood discharge will result. - 3. that the variance is the minimum necessary, considering the flood hazard, to afford relief.

-The Zoning Board of Adjustment shall notify the applicant in writing that: (i) the issuance of a variance to construct below the base flood level will result in increased premium rates for flood insurance up to amounts as high as \$25 for \$100 of insurance coverage and (ii) such construction below the base flood level increases risks to life and property.
-Such notification shall be maintained with a record of all variance actions.

-The Zoning Board of Adjustment Secretary shall (i) maintain a record of all variance actions, including their justification for their issuance, and (ii) inform the Building Official of all variance actions.
-The Building Official will report such variances issued in its annual or biennial report submitted to FEMA's Federal Insurance Administrator.
+- Any order, requirement, decision or determination of the building inspector made under this Ordinance may be appealed to the Zoning Board of Adjustment as set forth in RSA 676:5. - 1203.02 If the applicant, upon appeal, requests a variance as authorized by RSA 674:33, I(b), the applicant shall have the burden of showing in addition to the usual variance standards under state law: - a. that the variance will not result in increased flood heights, additional threats to public safety, or extraordinary public expense. - b. that if the requested variance is for activity within a designated regulatory floodway, no increase in flood levels during the base flood discharge will result. - c. that the variance is the minimum necessary, considering the flood hazard, to afford relief. - 1203.03 The Zoning Board of Adjustment shall notify the applicant in writing that: (i) the issuance of a variance to construct below the base flood level will result in increased premium rates for flood insurance up to amounts as high as \$25 for \$100 of insurance coverage and (ii) such construction below the base flood level increases risks to life and property.
+Such notification shall be maintained with a record of all variance actions. - 1203.04 The community shall (i) maintain a record of all variance actions, including their justification for their issuance, and (ii) report such variances issued in its annual or biennial report submitted to FEMA's Federal Insurance Administrator.

-Ordinance updated March 12, 2024.